konkret-wallet/konkret-wallet/docs/confirmation-refactoring/confirmation-pages-routing/README.md

 # Refactoring - Confirmation pages routing

 This document details how routing to confirmation pages is currently done and the proposed improvements in routing.
+It is a snapshot from upstream.

 ## Current flow